 Stowe Story Labs brings screenwriters, filmmakers and creative producers together with seasoned industry professionals to help get projects made and seen.

-The four-day intensive program will feature:
+The four-day intensive program features:

 Specific workshops focused on adaptation

-- Direct access to working industry professionals
+Direct access to working industry professionals

-- Opportunities to build knowledge, skills and insights to navigate the film industry
+Opportunities to build knowledge, skills and insights to navigate the film industry

 A network of talented peers, vital in this collaborative art and business

 workshop, roundtable and social time

 A beautiful setting to develop your craft!

-- Award-winning UK-based Creative Producer Alex Boden (CLOUD ATLAS, SENSE8)
+Award-winning UK-based Creative Producer Alex Boden (CLOUD ATLAS, SENSE8)

-- Filmmaker, screenwriter and Seed & Spark team member Julie Keck
+Filmmaker, screenwriter and Seed & Spark team member Julie Keck

-- Development Executive and Producer of TV and Film, Tribeca Film Institute Director of Scripted Programs Molly O'Keefe
+Development Executive and Producer of TV and Film, Tribeca Film Institute Director of Scripted Programs Molly O'Keefe

 Each Lab is limited in size and is designed for emerging screenwriters, filmmakers and creative producers with narrative projects in all stages of development.

 For each Lab we are looking for applicants who demonstrate talent, an interesting story idea and a commitment to learning skills necessary to get work made and seen in this complex and collaborative industry.
 We do not at the labs offer notes on each project -- although we do facilitate peer-to-peer feedback -- but instead focus on story structure, theme, character and genre.

 Please take a look at a typical agenda here.

 I had such an incredible time at the labs …thank you for the insights, wisdom, community, fun and challenges!
 What an addictive combination.

 I had a silent breakthrough on my own script, laughed, learned, and enjoyed.

-I hope to be able to assimilate even a fraction of what I learned into my work. – Nelson Dowend (New York)
+I hope to be able to assimilate even a fraction of what I learned into my work.

 I came away with a solid pitch; a plan for packaging my project with next steps; I made friends and met – I hope – future collaborators for a lifetime.
-Thank you. – Jodi Gibson (New York)
+Thank you.

 Stowe Story Labs not only inspired a breakthrough idea for a script that I've been stuck rewriting for a long time, it also introduced me to a community of like-minded people whose notes and suggestions on other projects have been invaluable.
 Stowe's a pretty cool place to do it, too.